danclarke/Adafruit_VS1053_Library/README.md

-This is an update of the [Adafruit VS1053 Library](https://github.com/adafruit/Adafruit_VS1053_Library) for ESP32 with Interrupt support
+This is an update of the [Adafruit VS1053 Library](https://github.com/danclarke/Adafruit_VS1053_Library), adding support for user-specified SPI pins.

 It's currently not fully tested!